 - 1. All the student teachers of the college are members of the library. - 2.
-The library will be kept opened from 9.00 am to 5.00 pm on all working days. - 3.
-Books will be issued only on presentation of the Identity Card. - Astudentteachersrequiringabookforhomelendingcanavaileditby using open access system which is available on all working days. - 5.
-Student teachers are entitled, to keep a book for a fortnight from the date of issue, If the book is not returned on or before the due date, a minimum fine will be levied. - 6.
+The library will be kept open from 9.00 a.m. to 5.00 p.m. on all working days. - 3.
+Books will be issued only on presentation of the identity card. - 4.
+A student teacher requiring a book for home lending can avail it by using which is available on all working days. - 5.
+Student teachers are entitled, to keep a book for a fortnight from the date of issue. - 6.
 No one is allowed to sub-lend the books taken out by him/her. - On receiving a book, student teachers must examine and report to the librarian any damage found therein.
 Otherwise they will be held responsible for any damage that may afterwards be detected. - 8.
 Absence from the college will not ordinarily be admitted as an excuse for delay in the return of the books. - 9.
 The Librarian may recall any book at any time. - 10.
 Strict silence should be observed in the reading room. - 11.
 Without previous notice, student teachers call for books marked "Reference" or a periodical for consultation which will not be lent out. - 12.
 Magazines and newspapers will be displayed in the reading room.